DragonRidersUnite/book/src/outro.md

 Writing a book about making games is challenging to scope properly because games are so complex.
 We built a pretty simple game that covered a lot of the core concepts of making games, but there are _so_ many directions a sequel could head in.

 A second edition of the book could deep dive into making a shmup with enemy waves and bosses.
 Or we could build an entirely different game, like a platformer or a dungeon crawler.
+I'd also love to write about more advanced programming topics like encapsulating behavior with classes and sharing behavior with modules.
+It'd be great to over adapting a game for iOS and Android too.

 But I _need_ to be sure people want a follow up book where we build a more complex game using DragonRuby Game Toolkit.
 Let me know if you'd like to see a sequel in [Discord](https://discord.dragonruby.org).